Woody Allen Responds To HBO Documentary About Dylan Farrow

 Woody Allen has finally acknowledged the existence of a new HBO documentary that lays out the allegations of sexual abuse made by his adopted daughter, Dylan Farrow in gruesome detail.

 Allen v.
-Farrow, a docu-series directed by Amy Ziering and Dick Kirby, premiered on Sunday night, prompting the filmmaker and his wife, Soon-Yi Previn, to speak out through a spokesperson: Allen’s sister and producer Letty Aronson.
+Farrow, a docu-series directed by Amy Ziering and Kirby Dick, premiered on Sunday night, prompting the filmmaker and his wife, Soon-Yi Previn, to speak out through a spokesperson: Allen’s sister and producer Letty Aronson.

-Their statement issued to the Hollywood Reporter calls the documentary “a hatchet job riddled with falsehoods,” and accuses Ziering and Kirby of colluding with ex-wife Mia Farrow to smear him.
+Their statement issued to the Hollywood Reporter calls the documentary “a hatchet job riddled with falsehoods,” and accuses Ziering and Dick of colluding with ex-wife Mia Farrow to smear him.
 The statement also claims that Allen and Previn were only approached for comment “less than two months ago,” and were given only a few days to respond.
 They declined to participate.

 Advertisement

 But in an interview with Variety, Allen v.
-Farrow producer Amy Herdy said that the team had first reached out to Allen’s publicist in 2018, when Kirby and Ziering started to work on the project.
+Farrow producer Amy Herdy said that the team had first reached out to Allen’s publicist in 2018, when Dick and Ziering started to work on the project.

 “I reached out to his rep a few times to try and interview him then — and got crickets back,” Herdy said.
 “I know they got my request, because I was able to get an assistant on the phone saying, ‘You are getting my emails, right?’
 And she said yes.
 But they never responded.”